oroinc/documentation/backend/api/actions.rst

 get\_list Action
 ^^^^^^^^^^^^^^^^

 This action retrieves a list of entities.
-For more details, see the |Fetching Data| section of the JSON:API specification.
+For more details, see the |JSON:API: Fetching Data| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_list``.